leonhma/obsidian-functionplot/README.md

     ![Create plot modal](./images/create-modal/light.png#gh-light-mode-only)
     ![Create plot modal](./images/create-modal//dark.png#gh-dark-mode-only)

 3. This will create a coordinate system with bounds `-10 < x < 10, -10 < y < 10` and plot the functions f and g.
-If you havent disabled it, you can even drag and zoom the graph.
+If you haven't disabled it, you can even drag and zoom the graph.

 <!--     ![Graph image](./images/plot/light.png#gh-light-mode-only)
     ![Graph image](./images/plot/dark.png#gh-dark-mode-only) -->